Brodevil/Brodevil/README.md

 - 🌱 I’m currently learning some Python Framworks
 - 🤔 I’m looking for help with a professional Programmer to making it a friend and learn & work together
 - 🧑 My English is not best but I want to make it best and talk with the foreign country Developers as same like them on Python Discord
-- 😎 I really Wnat to learn many things and become expert, Many goles and dream which I wish to complete.
+- 😎 I really Want to learn many things and become expert, Many goles and dream which I wish to complete.
 - 🙏 I always like to make Porgrammer friends and work with them.
 - 👊 I am tring my best to contribute in open source and help other if possibles.